Milk processing plant for Yew Tree Dairy

 For these particular reasons, Apollo is the most suitable solution for the development of a first-order concentration of both fibrous (tomato or citrus fruit concentrates) and clear thermo-sensitive products, such as fruit juices, milk and other dairy products.

-Yew Tree Dairy were convinced by this data and decided to install an Apollo in their milk processing facility: it was only the beginning of a project that would lead to a turning point in the company’s development.
+Yew Tree Dairy were convinced by this data and decided to add an Apollo in their milk processing plant: it was only the beginning of a project that would lead to a turning point in the company’s development.

 Immediately after the British Government abolished milk quotas in 2012, the Yew Tree Dairy management realized that within a few years there would be a surplus of milk production: hence the need to differentiate the business and find the ideal partner to install a powdered milk factory.
 Once again, CFT Group was the perfect partner for the project, providing integrated solutions for evaporation and drying through a partnership with Dutch Drying Systems, a Dutch company which specialises in the design and production of first-class spray dryers.